dnezamfar/sedhyd-web/content/_index.md

 **Other topics or special sessions may be proposed.**

-Please contact Chandra Pathak at [chandra.s.pathak@usace.army.mil](mailto:chandra.s.pathak@usace.army.mil) if you are interested in becoming a session moderator or would like to propose a special session. <font color="red">Please use SEDHYD in the subject line of the email</font>
+Please contact Chandra Pathak at [chandra.s.pathak@usace.army.mil](mailto:chandra.s.pathak@usace.army.mil) if you are interested in becoming a session moderator or would like to propose a special session. <br><font color="red">Please use SEDHYD in the subject line of the email</font>

 If you have questions or need help, please contact either of the Technical Program Chairs: Eddy Langendoen [eddy.langendoen@ars.usda.gov](mailto:eddy.langendoen@ars.usda.gov) for the Sedimentation Conference, or Jim Barton [jbarton.sedhyd@gmail.com](mailto:jbarton.sedhyd@gmail.com) for the Hydrologic Modeling Conference.